-6. If you have no time for marinating meat, pound meat lightly with a mallet or rolling pin, pierce with a fork, sprinkle lightly with meat tenderizer, and add marinade.
+6. If you have no time for marinating meat, pound meat lightly with a mallet or rolling pin, pierce with a fork, sprinkle lightly with a meat tenderizer, and add the marinade.
 Refrigerate for about 20 minutes to have succulent, tender meat.

 7. Never leave poultry at room temp. for more than 2 hours.
 Refrigerate poultry promptly after purchasing.
 Keep it in the coldest section of your fridge for up to two days.
 Freeze poultry for longer storage.

 8. Use a plastic bag for marinating.
 The meat stays in the marinade and it’s easy to turn and rearrange.
 Cleanup is also easy.
 Just throw away the bag.

 9. Thaw all meats in the fridge for maximum safety.